-Once Discovery Benefits receives your completed claim and required documentation, they will reimburse you via check or direct deposit.
+Once WEX receives your completed claim and required documentation, they will reimburse you via check or direct deposit.
 (To set up direct deposit, log in to your account at uc-fsa.com.)
-Discovery Benefits will process your claim within three business days.
-Discovery Benefits has the authority to deny a claim that is not consistent with the terms of the plan; for example, if the claim is for an ineligible expense or if the claim is submitted after the deadline.
+WEX will process your claim within three business days.
+WEX has the authority to deny a claim that is not consistent with the terms of the plan; for example, if the claim is for an ineligible expense or if the claim is submitted after the deadline.

-Discovery Mobile App
+WEX Mobile App

-Learn more about the Discovery mobile app at discoverybenefits.com/employees/mobileapp or download from the Apple App Store or Google Play.
+Learn more about the WEX mobile app at wexinc.com/ products/benefits/flexible-spending-account-fsa/ or download from the Apple App Store or Google Play by searching for "Benefits by WEX."